About the Project

 Small-Group, Emergent Literacy Intervention Under Two Implementation Models: Intent-to-Treat and Dosage Effects for Preschoolers At-Risk for Reading Difficulties

 Supplemental, small-group emergent literacy intervention is a benefit for preschool-aged children identified as at risk for later reading difficulties.
-Crane researchers exam the effects of the Nemours BrightStart!
+Crane researchers examine the effects of the Nemours BrightStart!
 (NBS!) intervention on children’s emergent literacy skills, when implemented by teachers and community aides in authentic preschool classrooms.
 Their findings have implications for revising the NBS! theory of change, conducting dosage and as-treated analyses, and moving research-based interventions toward scale-up.

 The early writing skills of children identified as at-risk for literacy difficulties